ajayrandhawa/Hidden-Screen-Capture/README.md

+DISCLAIMER : OUR TOOLS ARE FOR EDUCATIONAL PURPOSES ONLY.
+DON'T USE THEM FOR ILLEGAL ACTIVITIES.
+YOU ARE THE ONLY RESPONSABLE FOR YOUR ACTIONS!
+OUR TOOLS ARE OPEN SOURCE WITH NO WARRANTY AND AS ARE.

 ## Exploit Development : Hidden Screen Catpure C++ (Stealth Mode) :

 It is primary designed to be hidden and monitoring the computer activity.
 Take a screenshot of desktop in hidden mode using Visual C++ and save automatically to 'jpeg' file in every 30 second.
 60+ Most Popular antivirus not detect this application while it is running on background.